 Best Buy wants to be the best consumer electronics outlet in the US and beyond.
-The multinational retailer sells both products and services through three primary channels: about 1,500 retail stores, online, and call centers.
+The multinational retailer sells both products and services through three primary channels: about 1,700 retail stores, online, and call centers.
 Its branded store banners include Best Buy, Best Buy Express, Best Buy Mobile, Five Star, Future Shop, Geek Squad, Magnolia Audio Video, and Pacific Sales.
 Its stores sell a variety of electronic gadgets, movies, music, computers, mobile phones, and appliances.
 On the services side, it offers installation and maintenance, technical support, and subscriptions for mobile phone and Internet services.
-Amid declining sales, Best Buy is focused on a turnaround and has exited Europe.

-Best Buy's operations consist of a domestic segment and an international segment.
-The domestic segment focuses on the US market, where Best Buy Mobile (mobile sales and service), Geek Squad (technology support services), and Pacific Sales (kitchen appliance sales and installation) can be found in US Best Buy stores using the store-within-a-store format.
+Best Buy's operations consist of its Domestic and International segments.
+The Domestic segment, which made up 89% of the retailer's total sales in fiscal 2015 (ended January), focuses on the US market, where Best Buy Mobile (mobile sales and service), Geek Squad (technology support services), and Pacific Sales (kitchen appliance sales and installation) can be found in US Best Buy stores using the store-within-a-store format.
 Some also operate as standalone stores.
-(With Best Buy's sales in the tank, the Geek Squad is looking to extend its technology expertise to other venues, including eBay and select Target stores.)

 Sales and Marketing

 Best Buy's advertising costs consist primarily of print and television ads, as well as promotional events.
-Advertising expenses were $775 million, $732 million, and $828 million in fiscal 2014, 2013, and 2012, respectively.
+The company spent $711 million on advertising in fiscal 2015 (ended January), compared to $775 million and $732 million in fiscal 2014 and 2013, respectively.

+Best Buy has struggled to grow internationally over the years, and was forced to close many of its large-format Best Buy stores in China, Turkey, and the UK due to under performance.
 Cutting its losses in Europe, where it operated a joint venture with Carphone Warehouse Group, Best Buy sold its stake in the partnership for less than half of what it paid in 2008.
 The £500 million ($775 million) sale boosted Best Buys cash levels and allowed the company to focus on reviving its core US business.
-In China, where the chain operates about 190 stores under the Five Star banner, competition is heating up as other global retailers take aim at that vast market.
-Germany's METRO AG, plans to enter the Chinese market with its Media Markt and Saturn chains of consumer electronics stores.